Methodology··7 min read

 A single AI prompt, no matter how good, produces a single taste.
 Five agencies produce five tastes.
 Those tastes disagree.
 The disagreement is the product.

-When Sound Lab and Cultural Lab both nominate the same name, we pay attention — that’s a cross-check that the name works phonetically and etymologically.
-When only Provocateur nominates it, we look harder at whether the market is ready for it.
+When Lexicon Agency and Cultural Linguistics Agency both nominate the same name, we pay attention — that’s a cross-check that the name works phonetically and etymologically.
+When only Igor Agency nominates it, we look harder at whether the market is ready for it.
 When four agencies nominate the same name, we basically know we have the winner before the audit panel even votes.

 Any single agency is a good generator.
 Five agencies, running in parallel and scored against each other, is a naming firm.